-Column 1 Use term Column 4 Does not include the following examples Comments with the services to the public; or (b) preparing and selling food and drink, if the use is ancillary to the use in paragraph (a). examples library, museum facility, place of worship Crematorium The use of premises for the cremation or aquamation of bodies.
+Column 1 Use term Column 2 Definition cultural facilities or community Column 3 Includes the following examples community hall, Column 4 Does not include the following examples entertainment services to the public; or (b) preparing and selling food and drink, if the use is ancillary to the use in paragraph (a). library, museum facility, place of worship Crematorium The use of premises for the cremation or aquamation of bodies.
 Cemetery Cropping The use of premises for- (a) growing and harvesting plants, or plant material, that are cultivated in soil, for commercial purposes; or (b) harvesting, storing or packing plants or plant material grown on the premises, if the use is ancillary to the use in paragraph (a); or (c) repairing and servicing machinery used on the premises, if the use in ancillary to the use in paragraph (a).
 Fruit, nut, vegetable and grain production, forestry for wood production, fodder and pasture production, plant fibre production, sugar cane growing, vineyard Permanent plantations, intensive horticulture, rural industry Detention facility The use of premises for the lawful detention of persons.
-Correctional facility, detention centre, prison, youth detention centre Police station, court cell complex Dual occupancy (a) A residential use of premises for 2 households involving- (i) 2 dwellings (whether attached or detached) on a single lot, or 2 dwellings (whether attached or detached) on separate lots that share a common property; and (ii) any domestic outbuilding associated with the dwellings. (b) Does not include a residential use of premises that involves a secondary dwelling.
-Duplex, two dwellings on a single lot (whether or not attached), two dwellings within one single community title scheme under the Body Corporate and Community Management Act 1997, two dwellings within the one body corporate to which the Building Units and Group Title Act 1980 continues to apply Dwelling house, multiple dwelling Dwelling house A residential use of premises involving- (a) 1 dwelling for a single household and any domestic outbuildings associated with the dwelling; or (b) 1 dwelling for a single household, a secondary dwelling, and any domestic outbuildings associated with either dwelling.
+Correctional facility, detention centre, prison, youth detention centre Police station, court cell complex Dual occupancy (a) A residential use of premises involving- (i) 2 dwellings (whether attached or detached) on a single lot, or 2 dwellings (whether attached or detached) on separate lots that share a common property; and (ii) any domestic outbuilding associated with the dwellings. (b) Does not include a residential use of premises that involves a secondary dwelling.
+Duplex, two dwellings on a single lot (whether or not attached), two dwellings within one single community title scheme under the Body Corporate and Community Management Act 1997, two dwellings within the one body corporate to which the Building Units and Group Title Act 1980 continues to apply Dwelling house, multiple dwelling Dwelling house A residential use of premises involving- (a) 1 dwelling and any domestic outbuildings associated with the dwelling; or (b) 2 dwellings, 1 of which is a secondary dwelling, and any domestic outbuildings associated with either dwelling.
 Caretaker's accommodation, dual occupancy, rooming accommodation, short-term accommodation, student accommodation, multiple dwelling Dwelling unit The use of premises containing a non-residential use for a single dwelling, other than a dwelling for a caretaker of the non-residential use.
-'Shop-top' apartment Caretaker's accommodation, dwelling house Educational establishment The use of premises for- (a) training and instruction to impart College, outdoor education centre, Child care centre, home based child
+'Shop-top' apartment Caretaker's accommodation, dwelling house Educational The use of premises for- College, outdoor education centre, Child care centre, home based child